GrahamDumpleton/mod_wsgi/docs/user-guides/upgrading-an-application.rst

     mv -T /srv/myapp/current.tmp /srv/myapp/current
     pkill -USR1 -f 'wsgi:app'

-SIGUSR1 is Apache's graceful restart signal; it routes through the ``eviction-timeout``/``graceful-timeout`` chain, so each daemon process continues serving in-flight requests until they complete (up to the configured timeout) before exiting and being replaced by a fresh process that picks up the new symlink target.
+SIGUSR1 sent directly to a daemon process (as ``pkill -USR1`` does here) routes through the ``eviction-timeout`` / ``graceful-timeout`` chain, so each daemon process continues serving in-flight requests until they complete (up to the configured timeout) before exiting and being replaced by a fresh process that picks up the new symlink target.
+Note that ``apachectl graceful`` does not produce this behaviour: the Apache parent forwards ``SIGTERM`` to mod_wsgi daemons even on a graceful restart, which goes straight to ``shutdown-timeout``.
+This pattern works because the SIGUSR1 is delivered directly to the daemon, not via Apache.
 The ``display-name=%{GROUP}`` option is what makes ``pkill -f`` targetable.
 Script reloading must be disabled because the symlink swap changes the WSGI script's resolved mtime; with the default ``WSGIScriptReloading On``, mod_wsgi's